DJDanl/cpp-docs.pt-br/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Comentários

-##  <a name="getdefaultresid"></a>COleIPFrameWndEx::GetDefaultResId
+## <a name="coleipframewndexgetdefaultresid"></a><a name="getdefaultresid"></a>COleIPFrameWndEx::GetDefaultResId

-Retorna a ID de recurso de menu que foi especificada quando a janela do quadro carregou o menu.
+Retorna o ID de recurso do menu que foi especificado quando a janela do quadro carregou o menu.

 ```
 UINT GetDefaultResId() const;